The Impact of COVID-19 on the Automotive Aftermarket

 Countries most affected include New Zealand, South Africa, Spain and France, all seeing falls in workshop activity of more than 50 percent.

 The overall time workshops spent online accessing data also fell dramatically from the start of the crisis.
 The week of February 2 represented a peak in terms of time logged researching technical repair data.
 By the week of April 5, this had dropped 61 percent.
 However, the industry has since seen this measure rise almost to pre-COVID levels, with the week of June 7 comparable with early February in terms of time spent by automotive shops accessing wiring diagrams, service schedules and other online Autodata information.

 However, Michael Landless, Autodata Head of Product, while optimistic about the upward trend, does caution against interpreting this data as indicating a full recovery for shops.

 “This could reflect more complex technical issues coming to light in shops as a result of vehicles being idle or underutilised over the lockdown period.”

-Overall, active Autodata users worldwide have recovered close to almost 98 percent of the pre-crisis total, with page views currently standing at 94 percent.
+Overall, active Autodata users have recovered close to almost 98 percent of the pre-crisis total, with page views currently standing at 94 percent.
 Some of this reflects new uptake in the Autodata product, as workshops explore online tools to help them adjust to the “new normal.”